Spinjur/spinjur/README.md

 ---

 💙 *Let’s fix it.
 Not with violence.
 Not with vengeance.
-With vision—and with a united vibe.*
+With vision—and with a virtuous vibe.*